 Olivet Christian College aims to see each of its students succeed in study, sport, and cultural activities.
 This success is measured against the child's own ability and the school will encourage each student to aim for the best in all that he or she does.
 A high standard in dress, language, behaviour, and manners is expected at all times.
-At Olivet Christian College, the staff are concerned about character and academics.
+At Olivet Christian College, the staff are concerned about character as much as they are about academics.
 We believe that success in life comes out of who a person is, not just what he or she knows.